dykstrom/basic-mode/README.md

 With line numbers turned on, RET will start new lines with a fresh line number.
 The line number increment is defined by variable basic-auto-number. _C-c C-r_ will renumber all lines in the entire buffer, including any jumps in the code.
 The line number increment used when renumbering is defined by variable basic-renumber-increment.
 If the region is active, _C-c C-r_ renumbers all lines in the region instead.

 With line numbers turned on, _C-c C-f_ will also respect line numbers, and the value configured in basic-line-number-cols while formatting.

+## Navigation

+Package basic-mode also provides additional functionality to navigate in the source code. _M-._ will find and move to the line number at point, and _M-,_ will move back again.
+For more information, see function xref-find-definitions.

 ## Configuration